 What Are Chemical Tests?

 Chemical tests, also known as sobriety tests, are tests conducted in order to ascertain the amount of alcohol currently in an individual’s system.
 By determining a driver’s blood alcohol concentration, law enforcement can figure out if a driver is illegally driving while intoxicated.
-Three common forms of chemical tests are the breathalyzer, a blood test, and a urine analysis.
+Three common forms of chemical tests are a breath test, a blood test, and a urine analysis.

-Breathalyzers are the easiest and most commonplace means of determining a driver’s blood alcohol concentration because they can be done using a portable breathalyzer that law enforcement may carry with them.
-The breathalyzer measures the alcohol content in an individual’s breath and then converts that into a blood alcohol percentage.
+Breath tests are the easiest and most commonplace means of determining a driver’s blood alcohol concentration.
+The equipment measures the alcohol content in an individual’s breath and then converts that into a blood alcohol percentage.
 In most states, an individual with a percentage of .08 or higher is considered to be driving while intoxicated.

-Although a driver may not be compelled to undertake a chemical test if he or she is stopped on suspicion of drunk driving, refusal to do so can subject the driver to penalties.
+Although a driver may not be compelled to undertake a chemical test, refusal to do so can subject the driver to penalties.
 This is because most states have implied consent laws.
-Under implied consent laws, when an individual applies for a driver’s license, he or she gives consent to be stopped on public roadways on suspicion of drunk driving and consent for any necessary chemical tests to determine if he or she is impaired.
+Under implied consent laws, someone who drives in the state automatically consents to chemical tests upon being arrested for drunk driving or in certain similar situations.

-Since a driver who refuses to complete a breathalyzer or a blood alcohol test violates the implied consent arrangement, almost every state imposes a mandatory driver’s license suspension on the driver.
+Since a driver who refuses to complete a chemical test violates the implied consent arrangement, almost every state imposes a mandatory driver’s license suspension on the driver.
 This may vary in length from six months to a year.
 Additionally, in some states, such as New York, fines may also be imposed.
 If a driver who refuses a test is later found guilty of a DUI, the refusal can be considered by the court in determining whether to impose heightened punishment on the driver for the DUI.

-In many instances, a driver may refuse a breathalyzer or a blood alcohol test in order to require law enforcement to obtain a warrant to conduct a test.
+In many instances, a driver may refuse a chemical test in order to require law enforcement to obtain a warrant to conduct a test.
 In theory, this gives the driver time to “sober up,” and it may prevent the driver from being arrested for a DUI.
 Since punishment for a failure to perform a chemical test is lighter than the possible penalty for a DUI charge, drivers may find that this trade-off is worth it.